kavishka-sulakshana/data_structures/README.md

-These are sorts in data structures
+These are some sorts in data structures